tsahara/r7rs/content/procs.md

 of the same length, and the average time needed to access a randomly chosen element is typically less for the vector than for the list.

-\vest The {\em length} of a vector is the number of elements that it contains.
+The {\em length} of a vector is the number of elements that it contains.
 This number is a non-negative integer that is fixed when the vector is created.
 The {\em valid indexes}\index{valid indexes} of a vector are the exact non-negative integers less than the length of the